-Mexico’s tax system, like most countries, is involved and complex in places.
-You will almost certainly need the help of a local accountant to help you file your return (there are plenty to choose from and the fees are very reasonable), unless you are good with Spanish and have the inclination to engage with the necessary procedures and paperwork.
+Mexico’s tax system, like most countries, is involved and complex.
+You will almost certainly need the help of a local accountant to help you file your return (there are plenty to choose from and the fees are reasonable), unless you are good with Spanish and have the inclination to engage with the necessary bureaucratic procedures and paperwork.

-It’s essential that you get proper advice and plan carefully in relation to your tax position before you make the decision to retire in Mexico and you should consult your accountant, qualified financial advisor or other tax specialist in this respect.
+If you hold substantial assets, it’s essential that you get proper advice and plan carefully in relation to your tax position before you make the decision to retire in Mexico and you should consult your accountant, qualified financial adviser or other tax specialist in this respect.

 If you plan to retire in Mexico, you should make time to consider and plan for Estate.
 It would be a pity for your spouse (or heirs) to discover that your foreign Will is invalid because you’re resident in Mexico, or that any assets you hold in Mexico (e.g. property, investments) are subject to punitive taxation due to lack of some straightforward planning and preparation.
 Read our guide to Estate Planning in Mexico to find out what you need to know to protect your assets and ensure your loved ones are not left dealing with complex legal matters in an attempt to defend your estate when you die.

 Mexico in your inbox